 Funders Together Resources

-At our 2016 Funders Institute, we focused on two very important topics for philanthropy: equity and advocacy.
-As part of an ongoing effort to provide support and programming on both issues, we've compiled resources that can aid you in starting and continuing the conversation around these topics in your work to prevent and end homelessness.
+As part of an ongoing effort to provide support and programming on advocacy, we've compiled resources that can aid you in starting and continuing the conversation in your work to prevent and end homelessness.

 Funders can and should be advocates for policies and funding streams that can end and prevent homelessness.
 Understand the legal restrictions on private foundations’ advocacy efforts with this resource.

 While there are numerous policies that may affect homelessness services and prevention, we stand behind these key policy principles.

 Published by Council on Foundations, this report explains “lobbying” versus networking and includes a step-by-step guide to contacting policymakers.

 This report from the National Committee for Responsive Philanthropy discusses best practices and the impact of philanthropic dollars devoted to advocacy.

 Funders in Action: An Example of Funder Advocacy